Back to Blog

 AI Wellness Calling Services

 Services like AvenoraCall handle the daily check-in call for you.
-The AI calls your parent at a consistent time each day, has a warm conversation, and sends you a summary.
+The AI calls your parent at a consistent time each day, has a warm conversation in their preferred language, and sends you a summary.
 This means:

 • Your parent gets a daily call, every single day, without fail